 I think Chip ‘N’ Dale’s Harvest Feast is a good option for those looking for a character meal with Mickey (if you can’t snag one of the more popular meals like Chef Mickey’s).
 Garden Grill is also a good option if you have a Chip and Dale fan.
-The Garden Grill character meal is the only one where you can meet these two silly chipmunks.
+The Garden Grill and Mickey’s Backyard BBQ are the only character meals where you can meet these two silly chipmunks.

 More Disney World Planning Resources